-Harm reduction advice for people who use drugs during Coronavirus (COVID-19) pandemic
+Harm reduction advice for people who use drugs during COVID-19 pandemic

 The current COVID19 pandemic raises serious concerns for people who use drugs.